John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 ## EPIC Bug Fixes and Proper Coding

-### Create stories for all failing unit tests
+### Create stories for any failing unit tests

-As a user of the Budget API,
+As a user of the Calendar API,

 I am able to rely on the proper functioning of this API.